Grand Canyon closed out Senior Day in style on Friday, defeating Colorado State 4-1 at GCU Tennis Facility behind a dominant singles performance.

 Â

-With doubles settled, GCU responded emphatically in singles by taking four straight completed courts to secure the dual.
+With doubles settled, GCU responded emphatically in singles by taking four consecutive matches on the completed courts to secure the dual win.

 Â

-Senior Deaifi sparked the comeback with an emotional victory on Court 4.
-After getting the point to secure her match the senior from Irvine, California broke into tears before embracing her parents.
+Dania Deaifi sparked the comeback with an emotional victory on Court 4.
+After winning her final home match, the Irvine, California, native broke into tears before embracing her parents.

 Â

-"The program has meant the world to me and it has made me who I am today on and off the court," said Deaifi, "the support of this program has been unreal with unconditional love nonstop, I could not be more grateful for my time here at GCU."
+"The program has meant the world to me, and it has made me who I am today on and off the court," Deaifi said, "The support of this program has been unreal with unconditional love nonstop, I could not be more grateful for my time here at GCU."

 Â

-Gala Arangio took another victory on Court 2 winning 6-2, 6-2 securing her 20th career singles victory.
+Gala Arangio took another victory on Court 2, winning 6-2, 6-2 to secure her 20th career singles victory.

 Â